 Conservation Strategies:

 Adoption of Fishing Limits: One of the primary sustainable fishing practices is the implementation of fishing limits or quotas.
 These restrictions help regulate the number of fish that can be caught, ensuring that fish populations are allowed to recover.
 In regions like Uttar Pradesh, the enforcement of fishing quotas is critical to protecting overexploited species such as Rohu (Labeo rohita) and Catla (Catla catla), which have been severely impacted by overfishing (Gautam, et. al., 2018; Alam, et.al 2017).
-These limits are often based on scientific assessments of fish stocks, ensuring that the catch does not exceed the population's ability to regenerate (Lakra, 2010, Kumar J, et. al., 2013).
+These limits are often based on scientific assessments of fish stocks, ensuring that the catch does not exceed the population's ability to regenerate (Lakra, 2010, Kumar et. al., 2013).

 Seasonal Fishing Bans: Seasonal fishing bans are implemented during key breeding seasons to allow fish populations to reproduce without interference.
-In Uttar Pradesh, many fish species depend on the monsoon season for spawning, and the prohibition of fishing during these periods has been shown to improve fish staffing and overall population health (Lakra WS., 2010).
+In Uttar Pradesh, many fish species depend on the monsoon season for spawning, and the prohibition of fishing during these periods has been shown to improve fish staffing and overall population health (Lakra ., 2010).
 This practice is particularly important for species like Mrigal (Cirrhinus mrigala), which need specific environmental conditions for successful reproduction.
 Seasonal fishing bans (SFB) in

 India, including Uttar Pradesh, aim to sustain marine fishery resources and protect small-scale fisheries (Gunakar et al., 2017).